By Dr. Mercola

 What to Do in the Winter

 Ideally it would be best to relocate during the winter to a subtropical location where you will have access to plentiful solar radiation.
 In the U.S. this would mean Florida, California, and Hawaii.
 Interestingly, Hawaii has the top longevity rate in the U.S. Residents of the state live, on average, more than five years longer than those on the mainland.

-Realistically not many will be able to relocate during the winter months.
+Realistically, not many will be able to relocate during the winter months.
 An alternative would be to frequent tanning salons that use safe equipment.
-We have identified a database of them for your review.
-For the ultimate convenience though, you can use a safe home tanning bed like the Sun Splash.
+We have identified a database of safe tanning equipment for your review.
+For ultimate convenience though, you can use a safe home tanning bed.
 If relocating in the winter or using tanning beds does not appeal to you, then you will want to consider an oral form of vitamin D.